Crawl Space Encapsulation & Foundation Repair in Birmingham, AL

 If your basement has trouble keeping water out, look for the following signs around your home: Mold, pest infestations, high energy bills, efflorescence stains on concrete, moldy drywall, sagging floorboards, and musty smells.
 If you spot any of these problem signs, you have to start thinking about waterproofing your Birmingham home’s sublevel.
 Apart from being a health hazard, standing water under your house will only ever serve to damage your foundation.
 Once your foundation is damaged, your entire house begins to fall apart.
 If you thought a little basement flooding was bad, wait until you’re dealing with jammed doors.

-Birmingham Foundation Repair
+Foundation Repair Birmingham, AL

 The majority of Birmingham’s soil is expansive clay, so water is absorbed making it very heavy.
 The existence of hydrostatic pressure against your foundation walls may not be noticed until it is too late and problem signs begin to pop up all over your house.